eagronin/credit-card-fraud-prepare/README.md

 The number of missing values across all attributes and samples:  0
 ```

-The following code splits the sample into training and test sets for the analysis discussed in the
+The following code splits the sample into training and test sets:
-[next section](https://eagronin.github.io/credit-card-fraud-analyze/).
-It then fits a scaler to the training data
-and then transforms both the training and test data using the fitted scaler.
-Features need to be scaled for the
-models fitted in the [next section](https://eagronin.github.io/credit-card-fraud-analyze/).

-It is important to note that the scaler should be fitted to the training data only (rather than to the entire dataset)
-in order to prevent leakage of information from the test data.

 ```python
 # Split the data into X_train, X_test, y_train, y_test